 However, potatoes aren’t the best choice for felines because, for one, they’re plant matter.
 Vegetables are superfoods for humans, but in some cases, they can be the opposite for our furry friends.
 Not all vegetables are welcome in the cat world, like eggplant.

 Potatoes, just like eggplant, contain an alkaloid called solanine.
 This alkaloid can cause poisoning in pets if consumed in sufficient quantities.
-Every part of potato and eggplant contains solanine, including leaves, stems, and tubers of the plant.
+Every part of the potato and eggplant contains solanine, including leaves, stems, and tubers of the plant.